bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

   <li>Theme</li>
 </ul>

-<p>The <b>base</b> category includes core element styles, covering the general
+<p>The <b>base</b> category includes core element styles, covering the general defaults.
-defaults.
 The <b>layout</b> category then identifies the sizing and grid styles of different elements, determining their layout. <b>Module</b> styles are more specific styles targeting individual parts of the page, such as navigation or feature styles.
+The
-The <b>state</b> styles are then used to augment or override other styles in the event that a module includes an alternate state, an active tab for example.
+<b>state</b> styles are then used to augment or override other styles in the event that a
+module includes an alternate state, an active tab for example.
 Lastly, the <b>theme</b> category may be added which could include styles based around the skin, or look and feel, of different modules.</p>

 <!--   -->
 The Categorization Of CSS Rules Under SMACSS
 Besides organizing our complete CSS code separately for better readability, Jonathan Snooks categorizes CSS rules into five categories.
 Before categorizing, he mentions, “By categorizing CSS rules, we begin to see patterns and can define better practices around each of these patterns.”
-This line summarizes quite well why we aim for categorisation in CSS rules.
+This line summarizes quite well why we aim for categorization in CSS rules.

 The five categories in which CSS rules are divided are: